 But difference of physical character in this respect is of little moment in comparison with difference of political constitution.
 If America was under a Parliamentary Government, she would soon be convinced that in maintaining this great surplus and in paying this high taxation she would be doing herself great harm.
-She is not [lxiii] performing a great duty, but perpetrating a great injustice.
+She is not performing a great duty, but perpetrating a great injustice.
 She is injuring posterity by crippling and displacing industry, far more than she is aiding it by reducing the taxes it will have to pay.
-In the first place, the maintenance of the present high taxation compels the retention of many taxes which are contrary to the maxims of freetrade.
-Enormous customs duties are necessary, and it would be all but impossible to impose equal excise duties even if the Americans desired it.
+In the first place, the maintenance of the present high taxation compels the retention of many taxes which are contrary to the maxims of free-Enormous customs duties are necessary, and it would be all but impossible to impose equal excise duties even if the Americans desired it.
 In consequence, besides what the Americans pay to the Government, they are paying a great deal to some of their own citizens, and so are rearing a set of industries which never ought to have existed, which are bad speculations at present because other industries would have paid better, and which may cause a great loss out of pocket hereafter when the debt is paid off and the fostering tax withdrawn.
 Then probably industry will return to its natural channel, the artificial trade will be first depressed, then discontinued, and the fixed capital employed in the trade will all be depreciated and much of it be worthless.
 Secondly, all taxes on trade and manufacture are injurious in various ways to them.
 You cannot put on a great series of such duties without cramping trade in a hundred ways and without diminishing their productiveness exceedingly.
-America is now working in heavy fetters, and it would probably be better for her to lighten those fetters even though a generation or two should have to pay rather [lxiv] higher taxes.
-Those generations would really benefit, because they would be so much richer that the slightly increased cost of government would never be perceived.
-At any rate, under a Parliamentary Government this doctrine would have been incessantly inculcated; a wholeparty would have made it their business to preach it, would have made incessant small motions in Parliament about it, which is the way to popularise their view.
-And in the end I do not doubt that they would have prevailed.
-They would have had to teach a lesson both pleasant and true, and such lessons are soon learned.
-On the whole, therefore, the result of the comparison is that a Presidential Government makes it much easier than the Parliamentary to maintain a great surplus of income over expenditure, but that it does not give the same facility for examining whether it is good or not good to maintain a surplus, and, therefore, that it works blindly, maintaining surpluses when they do extreme harm just as much as when they are very beneficial.
+America is now working in heavy fetters, and it would probably be better for her to lighten those fetters even though a generation or two should have to pay rather lxiv INTRODUCTION TO THE SECOND EDITION.